ARM-software/CMSIS-DSP/ComputeGraph/README.md

 - The Python script will generate a C++ implementation of the static schedule
 - The Python script can also generate a Python implementation of the static schedule (for use with the CMSIS-DSP Python wrapper)

+(There is no FIFO underflow or overflow due to the scheduling.
+If there are not enough cycles to run the processing, the real-time will be broken and the solution won't work But this problem is independent from the scheduling itself. )

 ## Why it is useful